gustycooper/gustycooper.github.io/product1/p1_exams.md

 **NO** makeup exams are given except in the case of an unavoidable absence that can be verified as legitimate through the Office of Academic Services.
 In the case of a legitimate, verified, planned absence, alternate exam arrangements must be made well in advance.

-The Midterm Exam is currently scheduled for Thursday, October 6.
+The Midterm Exam is currently scheduled for Tuesday, October 11.
 Any changes to this schedule will be announced at least one week before the exam date.

 [UMW Fall 2016 Final Exam Schedule](http://academics.umw.edu/registrar/files/2016/05/final-examination-schedule-fall-2016.pdf)